 This scholarly track serves residents who are committed to developing the unique skill set that enables them to participate more fully in EMS endeavors in a community, academic and/or administrative setting after completing the residency.
 During the R1 year, residents can participate as desired in EMS Journal Clubs, conferences and mass gathering evens such as the Mini Marathon.

-The capstone of our experience is participation in the NAESMP EMS Medical Directors Course prior to completion of residency.
+The capstone of our experience is participation in the National Association of EMS Physicians EMS medical directors course prior to completion of residency.
 We believe the EMS track provides the interested resident physician with the job skills to function as community-based EMS medical director after graduation and provides a solid stepping stone for work in larger metropolitan areas by preparing the resident for an EMS fellowship.

-The Global Health track utilizes resources from the IU School of Medicine and is customized for emergency physicians to learn about global health in the U.S. and internationally.
+The global health track utilizes resources from IU School of Medicine and is customized for emergency physicians to learn about global health in the U.S. and internationally.
 Residents on this track members work with refugee populations in Indianapolis, learn from didactic sessions quarterly, and rotate at Patan Hospital in Kathmandu, Nepal, to gain a better understanding of global health advocacy, uncommon disease processes, and resource-constrained medicine.